 To apply, please complete the Application Form via the link below and email to email@example.com.
 If you require assistance, please don’t hesitate to contact us on (02) 9896 9300.

-Students who wish to enrol in the Diploma of Classical Languages must be:
+A student who wishes to enrol in the Diploma of Classical Languages must be one of the following:

-- An undergraduate enrolled in the Bachelor of Arts in the Liberal Arts offered by Campion College Australia; or
+- an undergraduate student currently enrolled in the Bachelor of Arts in the Liberal Arts offered by Campion College Australia; OR

-- An undergraduate enrolled in a Bachelor course at another higher education institution; or
+- an undergraduate student currently enrolled in a Bachelor course offered by another TEQSA-recognised Higher Education Provider or TEQSA-recognised Australian University; OR

 Units in Diploma of Classical Languages